Chelmsford: Market town

-On 7 September 1199, following the commissioning of a bridge over the River Can by Maurice, Bishop of London, King John granted to William of Sainte-Mère-Eglise a royal charter for Chelmsford to hold a market, marking the origin of the modern town.
+On 7 September 1199, King John granted to William of Sainte-Mère-Eglise a market charter allowing Chelmsford to hold a market.
 An under-cover market, operating Tuesday to Saturday, is still an important part of the city centre over 800 years later.
+Chelmsford's first parish church was built around the same time as the grant of the market charter.
+The church, dedicated to St Mary the Virgin, was completely rebuilt during the 15th century.

-The town became the seat of the local assize during the early 13th century (though assizes were also held at Brentwood) and by 1218 it was recognised as the county town of Essex, a position it has retained to the present day.
+The town became the seat of the county assizes during the early 13th century (though assizes were also held at Brentwood) and by 1218 it was recognised as the county town of Essex, a position it has retained to the present day.